Bind data from RESTful web services to Syncfusion® Blazor components

 NOTE

-Normal editing is the default edit mode for the DataGrid component.
-Set the IsPrimaryKey property of Column as true for a particular column, whose value is a unique value for editing purposes.
+Normal editing is the default mode.
+Set the IsPrimaryKey property to true for the column that holds a unique key.

 Insert a row